nus-cs2103/website-base/admin/project-w06-mid-v11.md

 </div>

 * **About Us page**:
-  This page is used for module admin purposes. ==Please follow the format closely to avoid penalties==.
+  This page is used for module admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
   * Replace info of SE-EDU developers with info of your team, including a ==suitable photo== as described <trigger trigger="click" for="modal:mid-v12-photo">here</trigger>.
   * Including the name/photo of the supervisor/lecturer is optional.
   * The photo of a team member should be `doc/images/githbub_username_in_lower_case.png` %%e.g. `docs/images/damithc.png`%%.